-If you have queries about your results, in the first instance you should speak with your kaiako who may be able to answer your questions.
-If the matter is not resolved, you must complete an Appeal Form and submit it to the Head of Faculty within seven days of receiving your result.
-If you are still not satisfied, the Appeal Form will be passed to the Principal's Nominee who will make a decision within seven days of the appeal being submitted to them.
+If aakonga have queries about their results, in the first instance they should speak with kaiako who may be able to answer their questions.
+If the matter is not resolved, aakonga must complete an Appeal Form and submit it to the Head of Faculty within seven days of receiving your result.
+If they are still not satisfied, the Appeal Form will be passed to the Principal's Nominee who will make a decision within seven days of the appeal being submitted to them.
 The Principal's Nominee decision on the grade awarded is final.

-See Appendix C for the Application for the Appeal of an Internal Assessment Grade or the TRECTE link here.
+See Appendix C for the Application for the Appeal of an Internal Assessment Grade or the link here.